How to Cut Expenses and Conserve Cash While Your Business Is Closed—a Checklist

 While we can’t control what’s happening around the world, here is a checklist of ways you can take control of your finances, cut expenses, and conserve cash if your business is closed due to COVID-19:

 - Renegotiate your lease or ask your landlord for rent abatement (for example, ask for no rent for 3 months or a reduced rate, or 3 months free rent and the payment will be paid in 6 months over a 6 month period, etc.).
 These are extraordinary times and it’s no time to be shy about it.
 Our CEO, Rick Stollmeyer, offers advice on how to have this conversation.

-Review your phone plans—both landline and cellular.
+Review your phone plans—both landline and mobile.
 You may be able to request a rate review or remove unnecessary extras.

 Check your internet package.
 You can often negotiate lower rates with your provider or find a more affordable plan.

 Evaluate your business insurance policy and talk to your agent.
 Does your policy cover forced closures and other cataclysmic events.
 Ask about options to lower your rate.